PostHog/posthog.com/contents/handbook/strategy/investor-updates.md

 PostHog brings investors on as partners.

-There are many is a lot of value added from investors:
+There is a lot of value added from investors:

 * Financing so we can build a better and more ambitious product, hence growing faster
 * Strategic or tactical advice